ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

   Florence.print_goodbye ()
 ```

-Definitions from a submodule are access by chaining module names, here
+Definitions from a submodule are accessed by chaining module names, here
 `Florence.Hello.print`.

-### Submodule with Signatures
+### Submodule With Signatures

-To define an interface to a submodule we can provide a _module signature_.
+To define an interface to a submodule, we can provide a _module signature_.
 This
 is done in this second version of the `florence.ml` file:
 ```ocaml
 module Hello : sig